thezzisu/bltrader/prepare/README.md

 # BLTrader - IO

-This module is responsible for the IO part of BLTrader.
+This module is responsible for the preprocess of data.
-It offers a simple API to extract data from HFP5 files.

 ## Build